DKDS: A Benchmark Dataset of Degraded Kuzushiji Documents with Seals for Detection and Binarization: Experiments on Track 2

-\subsubsection{Visualization}
+For the Testing-R subset, deep learning-based methods still outperform traditional algorithms, as shown in Table~\ref{tab:binarization_real}.
+However, our method achieves lower performance than the methods proposed by Suh \emph{et al.}~\cite{suh2022two} and Ju \emph{et al.}~\cite{ju2024three}.
+Specifically, the method of Suh \emph{et al.} achieves the highest ASM value of 65.67, while our method achieves an ASM value of 57.65.

+We attribute this result to the relatively limited generalization capability of our model, which results in lower performance when processing document images with different layouts, varying Kuzushiji writing styles, and diverse seal shapes.
+This result highlights the challenge of generalizing to real-world Kuzushiji documents.

+\subsection{Visualization}

-We present two groups of result images generated by different methods, along with their corresponding input and ground-truth images, as shown in Figs.~\ref{fig_visual1} and~\ref{fig_visual2}.
-The input images contain various forms of degradation, including red seals, paper damage, stains, and ink fading, while the ground-truth images remove all such interference, retaining only the black Kuzushiji characters.
+We present binarization results produced by different methods on the Testing-D subset, together with the corresponding input and ground-truth images, as shown in Fig.~\ref{fig_visual1}.
+The input images contain various forms of degradation, including red seals, paper damage, stains, and ink fading, while the ground-truth images remove all such interference, retaining only the Kuzushiji characters.